Ca Na Xica – A serene and palatial boutique hotel with superb service and amenities.

 (The hotel also has luxury holiday homes in Ibiza and Formentera.)

 - Address: Km 10.2 Carretera de Sant Miquel, Sant Miquel de Balansat.

 - Area: Located in the north-central Ibizan countryside, Ca Na Xica is a 2-minute drive (0.8 mile) to the picturesque village of Sant Miquel de Balansat, a 9-minute drive (3 miles) to the nearest beach (Port de Sant Miquel), or a 7-minute drive (3.5 miles) to the chic Santa Gertrudis de Fruitera with its fabulous shopping and dining options.
-While the hotel’s not more than a 30-minute drive to any of the 3 major towns – Ibiza Town (Eivissa, 11 miles, 18-minute drive), Sant Antoni de Portmany (14 miles, 25 minutes), and Santa Eulària des Rio (9 miles, 14-minute drive) – it’s especially well placed to explore the north of the island, an area often ignored by tourists.
+While the hotel’s not more than a 30-minute drive to any of the 3 major towns – Ibiza Town (Eivissa, 11 miles), Sant Antoni de Portmany (14 miles), and Santa Eulària des Rio (9 miles) – it’s especially well placed to explore the north of the island, an area often ignored by tourists.

 - Handy to: Shopping in Santa Gertrudis, remote beaches, hippy hangouts.

 - Ages: Adults and older teens (15+).
 Guests tend to be couples on romantic getaways.

 - Beaches: Port de Sant Miquel, a family-friendly beach with great restaurants, is a 9-minute drive (3 miles), from where it’s an easy scramble round the rocks to more secluded coves; Cala Benirràs, known for its Sunday sunset drumming session, is a 12-minute drive (5 miles); Cala Xarraca, a snorkeling heaven, is a 15-minute drive (7 miles).